 Please go to our Submittable site for specific category guidelines and to submit work.

-jmww is a literary journal publishing fiction, flash, poetry, essays, interviews, book reviews, and other miscellany weekly.
+jmww is a literary journal publishing fiction, flash, poetry, essays, interviews, and other miscellany weekly.
 We are happy you found us!

 We want to see your work, but don’t be all stalkerish.
-Please submit only once every 3 months and only in one submission category (ie, poetry or fiction, fiction or flash).
 No previously published work, please.
 We want to be your first.
 Also, please wait one month after acceptance or rejection to submit again.
 We love you, but we need our “me” time, too.

-Fiction, Essays, Nonfiction: We accept works up to 15 pages double spaced, although 3000 words or fewer usually catches our eye.
+Fiction and CNF: We accept works up to 15 pages double spaced, although 3000 words or fewer usually catches our eye.
 We like strong characters whose motivations are not always known to us but can be explained within the confines of common sense.
 We like surprise endings but not gimmicky ones.
 Any genre is accepted as long as the story is well-crafted.
 We have no requirements on nonfiction/essays except that they are cogent and are less than 5000 words.
 We are also interested in “flash” nonfiction 1500 words or fewer.

 Flash Fiction: We like our flash under 1500.
 Please read our last few issues to get an idea of our tastes.
 We also *love* the anthologies Sudden Fiction and New Sudden Fiction, edited by Robert Shapard; they are our Bible for flash fiction.
 Please read them if you haven’t.

-Interviews/Book reviews: Got an author or book you’d love to share with the world?
-Contact our person for that, Jen Michalski (email@example.com) with your pitch (and a sample of your previous work, although it’s not entirely necessary).
+Interviews: Got an author you’d love to share with the world?
+Contact our person for things, Jen Michalski (email@example.com) with your pitch (and a sample of your previous work).
 In fact, Jen would like to hear all of your ideas, for columns, for essays on craft or inspiration, your dreams, big and small, your superhero or stripper name.